-- discuss the circumstances that informed their action, or their proposed action, with their line manager or, where appropriate, the Head teacher.
-This will help to ensure that the safest practices are employed and reduce the risk of actions being misinterpreted; - always discuss any misunderstanding, accidents or threats with the Head teacher or DSL; - always record discussions and actions taken with their justifications; - record any areas of disagreement and, if necessary, refer to another agency/LA/Ofsted/TRA/other Regulatory Body.
+- discuss the circumstances that informed their action, or their proposed action, with their line manager or, where appropriate, the school's DSL or Head teacher.
+This will help to ensure that the safest practices are employed and reduce the risk of actions being misinterpreted; - always discuss any misunderstanding, accidents or threats with the Head teacher or DSL; - always record discussions and actions taken with their justifications; - record any areas of disagreement and, if necessary, refer to another agency/LA/Ofsted/TRA/other regulatory body.

-8. Power and positions of trust and authority
+7. Power and positions of trust and authority